Free: Healthy Freezer Meals Recipe Ebook

 - Mason Jars – Convenient for general storing or canning.

-- Canning Kit – For long-term salsa storage!
+- Canning Kit – For long-term storage of salsa recipes!
 Includes a jar lifter (to get jars out of the hot water), a funnel (to avoid salsa on the rim where it can break a seal), and a magnetic lid lifter (to get hot lids out of water easily).

 Learn how to make salsa with fresh tomatoes in 5 minutes!
-This homemade salsa recipe is loaded with zesty flavor using easy ingredients.
+This easy homemade salsa recipe is loaded with zesty flavor using 6 ingredients.

 Recipe Video